alphagov/govuk-developer-docs/source/manual/alerts/renew-tls-certificate.html.md

 section: Icinga alerts
 ---

+# Check the TLS certificate is valid and not due to expire

 These checks look at the validity of the TLS certificates for:

 * www.gov.uk at the edge (Fastly)